 Review summary: Canon 30D vs 600D

 So how do things add up?
 Which of the two cameras – the Canon 30D or the Canon 600D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 30D: